Sebastianhju/Runeterra-5e/Runes.md

 ### Predator <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/Predator.png" Align=left width=20% height=20%>

-You can dash as a bonus action, and the next attack that hits this round deals 1d4 additional damage for every 15 feet you've traveled towards your target this turn.
+You can dash as a bonus action, and the next attack that hits this round deals 1d4 additional damage for every 15 feet you've traveled towards your target this turn, up to a maximum of 20d4.
 Once used, it cannot be used again until 36 seconds has passed.

 You gain advantage on your next melee attack if you moved at least 30ft towards the target.